Eunice norvegica: Ecology

-E. norvegica is an omnivore, predator and scavenger.
+Eunice norvegica is an omnivore, predator and scavenger.
 It often lives in association with deep water corals such as Lophelia pertusa.
 Other branching corals with which it associates include Madrepore and Solenosmilia.
 The worm wraps its tube around branches of the coral and this stimulates the coral to produce extra skeletal material which may overgrow the worm's tube.
 This extra growth probably strengthens the coral and at the same time provides protection for the worm.
 It appears to be a mutualistic arrangement, the worm sometimes stealing food particles from the coral polyps, but also helping keep the coral surface clear of sediment.